nipo/nsl/doc/better_hdl.rst

 When using integers, having counters that roll over on overflow may not be critical.
 Use `mod` operator accordingly.

-When there is a counter to count to a parametric number, it may be better to write counter as a downcounter as termination condition will always be comparison to `0`.
-This yields smaller implementation than a comparator between two registers.
-(Exceptions: if backend fabric has some numeric comparators, or if a difference between the two values is computed anyway).
+When there is a counter in some state machine where count of cycles it goes through is not always the same, having the cycle count as start value and implement a downcounter will save some logic for final value
+comparison: it will alwas be 0.
+If there is only one reset value, difference will not be significant if comparator is implemented in LUTs.

 Letting the synthesizer and optimizer do their jobs
 ===================================================